On Robustness of Individualized Decision Rules: Statistical Estimation and Optimization

-The proof of convergence to sharp stationary points by the above algorithm can be found in \cite{pang2016computing}.
-For the computation of the subproblem \eqref{subproblem for dc1}, efficient algorithms such as quasi-newton methods can be used.
+The proof of the convergence to sharp stationary points by the above algorithm can be found in \cite{pang2016computing}.
+For the computation of the subproblem \eqref{subproblem for dc1}, efficient algorithms such as the quasi-Newton method can be used.
+Compared with the algorithm proposed in \cite{qicuiliupang19}, by using the surrogate loss, we avoid directly solving a discontinuous optimization problem.
+While \cite{qicuiliupang19} transformed the problem into a constraint optimization by using the epigraph representation, it can be less efficient than our proposed algorithm as the number of constraints is proportional to the number of observations.
+In addition, the convergence to a shaper stationary point can be guaranteed by our algorithm.
+For a general treatment on non-convex and non-smooth optimization problems, we refer to \cite{cui2021modern}.